Our Location

 Let’s start!

-What It Entails to Repair Sidewalks
+What it Entails to Repair Sidewalks

 But, let’s first understand what it entails to repair sidewalks.
 Sidewalks bear pedestrian traffic, climatic variations, and sometimes applied loads from vehicles.
-They wear out with time and may develop cracks, chips, or sinks.
-These problems often require saw cutting, excavation, preparation of the base, and then placing and finishing concrete or other materials.
-If there is a need to level or seal the sidewalk, then all these become part of the work to be done.
+They wear out with time and may develop cracks, chips or sinks.
+These problems often require saw cutting, excavation, preparation of the base and then placing and finishing concrete or other materials.
+If there is a need to level or seal the sidewalk then all these become part of the work to be done.

 Factors Affecting the Cost